RohanNagar/python-guide/01-print.md

 # Print a string message with a space at the end
 print('Put a space after this', end=' ')

-# Print a string multiple times on the same line
+# Repeat a string 10 times on the same line
 print('%'*10, end='')

 # Print a variable